Saturday, February 28, 2009

 3 roses: Decent, not the best, but not the worst.
 There were probably somethings that bugged me but I still like it.

-2 ½ roses: I wouldn't read it again, but it wasn't bad, I just didn't love it.
+2 ½ roses: I wouldn't read it again, but it wasn't terrible.
+I probably had some issues.

 1 ½ roses: Why did I read this?